graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 To better support user classes based on a specific schema, the `IDocumentExecuter<>` interface and default implementation has been added which allows for executing a request without specifying the schema in the `ExecutionOptions`.
-The execution will pull the schema from dependency injection at run-time, supporting both singleton and scoped schemas.
+The execution will pull the schema from dependency injection at run-time, supporting both singleton and scoped schemas. `RequestServices` is required to be provided.

 ```csharp
 // sample that executes a request against MySchema